Skip to main content

 Board Meetings

 The Chair and the Chairs of each Committee ensure Board and Committee meetings are structured to facilitate open discussion, constructive challenge and debate.
 The Board receives a comprehensive Executive Management report on a regular basis.
 The remainder of its agenda is built from the indicative annual work programme, strategic items for consideration, any activities out of the ordinary course of business, requested in depth reviews and scheduled updates on key projects.
-There is a set escalation process in place through Executive and Board Committees which ensures the Board receives the necessary information at the appropriate time to enable the right decisions to be taken.
+There is a set escalation process in place through Executive Management and Board Committees which ensures the Board receives the necessary information at the appropriate time to enable the right decisions to be taken.
 The Chair leads the agenda setting process, supported by the CEO and Company Secretary.

 Attendance at Board meetings and Board Committee meetings is outlined in the Corporate Governance chapter and the respective Committee reports within the Annual Financial Report here.
 The Non-Executive Directors also meet on a number of occasions every year in the absence of the Executive Directors.

-Board Effectiveness and Performance Evaluation
+Board Performance Evaluation

 Conflicts of Interest